tacosConference/.github/profile/README.md

 ## Previous TaCoS Conferences

-Full list of TaCoS conferences at [» linguistik.computer](https://linguistik.computer/pages/archive.html)
+» See the full list of TaCoS conferences at [linguistik.computer](https://linguistik.computer/pages/archive.html)

 ### Questions or suggestions regarding this repository?

-Contact <anna.stein@hhu.de>!
+Contact <anna.stein@hhu.de>